iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Network Simplex Algorithm.md

 - `pi`, $\pi$ is the potential assignments for nodes in the graph.
 - `T, U, L` are sets for the tree structure in the code.
 - `c(i, j)` is the cost assignment on the original graph `G` in the code.
 - `thread` is an array, contains the ordering of node obtained by a pre-order traversal of the spanning tree $T$.
+This also requires the defintion of a root node of the tree, WLOG, let the root node of the tree be indexed by 1.
+This assumption will be used throughout.
 - `pred`, is the list containing predecessor of all nodes in $T$, for the tree, this is determined by a pre-order tree traveral of the undirected tree $T$, consistent with the ordering of `thread`.